la2050/archive/_projects/2016/no-mind-left-behind-free-tutoring-services-for-pre-k-to-12th-graders.md

   programs that improve our children’s lives by working hand in hand with teachers on a consistent basis, with ultimate efforts to build a solidly structured team focused on uplifting our youth.
+Please explain how you will define and measure success for your project.​: >- I’m A Movement Not A Monument monitors the success of our tutoring service from the time we interview each student and create an academic profile for them.
+We implement weekly progress reports for every student to track their performance and exhibit increase or decrease per subject.
+Finally, we create monthly timed assessment tests to allow each student to show us how they are advancing.
+This hands-on approach allows us to determine where the student is having problems, enabling our team to catch the mistakes and gradually and consistently improve their performance.

+  We ultimately measure our success by having every student show up to each session prepared to learn.
+In the past, we have assessed a ninth grader at a fourth grade reading level and fifth grade math level.
+This is one of many similar cases we have encountered in our program.

+  As mentioned in item #11, the performance of our students is strongly related to their everyday environments.
+Many of these at-risk youth end up in jail or pregnant at an early age.
+In 2014, out of 86,823 California juveniles, more than 60% are Black and Hispanic, and ¼ of these juveniles are eventually detained with a 2nd offense (www.aog.ca.gov).
+Also, a total of 249,078 babies were born to women aged 15–19 years, for a birth rate of 24.2 (www.cdc.gov).
+  Being aware of such statistics will help enhance the measure of the No Mind Left Behind program’s success.
+How can the LA2050 community and other stakeholders help your proposal succeed?:
+  - 'Money '
+  - Volunteers
+  - Advisors/board members
+  - 'Staff '
+  - Publicity/awareness
+  - Infrastructure (building/space/vehicles etc.)
+  - 'Education/training '
+  - Technical infrastructure (computers etc.)
+  - 'Community outreach '
+  - Network/relationship support
+  - Quality improvement research
 cached_project_image: >-
   https://archive-assets.la2050.org/images/2016/no-mind-left-behind-free-tutoring-services-for-pre-k-to-12th-graders/skild-prod.s3.amazonaws.com/myla2050/images/custom540/5378393065741-team90.jpg
 organization_name: I'm A Movement Not A Monument